AWS Security Hub & GuardDuty for System Architects

 -

 Test remediation workflows before production.
-Lambda bugs cause silent failures; monitor Lambda errors; alert on remediation failures.
+Lambda bugs cause silent failures.
+Monitor Lambda errors and alert on remediation failures.

 AWS GuardDuty and Security Hub together provide comprehensive threat detection and security posture management, enabling automated response to active threats and continuous compliance monitoring across multi-account AWS environments.
-GuardDuty protects against runtime threats while Security Hub prevents misconfigurations—both essential for defense-in-depth security.
+GuardDuty protects against runtime threats while Security Hub prevents misconfigurations.
+Both are essential for defense-in-depth security.

 Found this guide helpful?
 Share it with your team: